 I have a wide foot with Egyptian-shaped toes, so I am pretty impressed with how comfortable I find the NIAD VCS.
 Even now, as I sit here and compare it to my other ‘wide’ shoes, I can’t understand what voodoo magic has allowed these shoes to feel so damn comfortable.

 The VCS is a fairly high-volume design and the new heel cup is also fairly wide like it is on all the new NIAD shoes.
 If you have a narrow heel or low-volume feet, you should definitely consider having a look a the low-volume VCS.
 The low-volume version isn’t just a scaled-down version of standard VCS, it has a narrower volume heel cup and a lower volume upper.

-Like many manufacturers, Five Ten have upgraded and improved their shoe lasts over the years to provide the best fitting shoe possible.
+Like many manufacturers, Five Ten has upgraded and improved their shoe lasts over the years to provide the best fitting shoe possible.
 Fortunately, sizing the new range of NIAD shoes couldn’t be easier.
 These shoes follow a very similar sizing to that of your street shoe.
-I wear an EU size 44 and found that EU 43.5 was the perfect size for these shoes.
+I wear an EU size 44 street shoe and found that EU 43.5 was the perfect size for the NIAD range.

 As this is a synthetic climbing shoe, there isn’t much stretch to be had here.
 I did find the shoe stretched slightly after breaking them in, although the addition of a non-stretch liner in the footbed of the toe box ensures the shoe stretches in the right areas and doesn’t leave any dead space

 We’ve had our say, and now it’s time for you to have yours.
 If you have a history with this shoe, then please leave a review!
 The climbing community needs your wisdom.